-Before initiating a calibration sequence, please rinse the standard solution container bottle with high-purity (DI) water and fill it with fresh standard solution.
-If the user wishes to perform a single point calibration the standard solution CAL1 (100ppb standard) must be present and the container/bottle must be filled with standard solution.
+Before initiating a calibration sequence, please rinse the standard solution container with high-purity (DI) water and fill it with fresh standard solution.
+If the user wishes to perform a single point calibration the standard solution CAL1 (100ppb standard) must be present and filled with standard solution.